HarshaCV/Billing_System/README.md

 # Billing_System

-This is a simple projects which can be used for billing in general stores,canteens and small scale shops. the project is built on python.
+This is a simple project which can be used for billing in general stores,canteens and small scale shops. the project is built on python.

 #Installation process